PratikGajane/PratikGajane.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-* Filipo Studzinski Perotto, Sattar Vakili, Pratik Gajane, Yaser Faghan, and Mathieu Bourgais. <i>[Gambler Bandits and the Regret of Being Ruined](https://dl.acm.org/doi/10.5555/3463952.3464194).</i>
+* Filipo Studzinski Perotto, Sattar Vakili, Pratik Gajane, Yaser Faghan, and Mathieu Bourgais. <i>[Gambler Bandits and the Regret of Being Ruined](https://dl.acm.org/doi/10.5555/3463952.3464194).</i> In the proceedings of the 20th International Conference on Autonomous Agents and MultiAgent Systems (AAMAS), 2021.

 * Ronald Ortner, Pratik Gajane and Peter Auer. <i>[Variational Regret Bounds for Reinforcement Learning](https://proceedings.mlr.press/v115/ortner20a.html).</i> In the proceedings of the 35th Conference on Uncertainty in Artificial Intelligence (UAI), 2019.